simon-ritchie/apysc/docs_src/source/timer_reset.md

 def on_second_timer(e: ap.TimerEvent, options: _TimerOptions) -> None:
     """
-    The handler would be called from the second timer.
+    The handler that the second timer calls.

     Parameters
     ----------